CrimsonTome/CrimsonTome/README.md

 - 👋 Hi, I’m @CrimsonTome
 - 👀 I’m interested in Computer Science, Sociology and Psychology
 - 🌱 I’m currently working on <https://github.com/CrimsonTome/crimsontome-blog>
+  - As part of this I am learning HTML, CSS and JS
 - 📫 How to reach me - Discord: CrimsonTome427#7459

 ### Blog posts